-A few years ago the Philadelphia Phillies canceled their previously planned “Wall of Fame” ceremony for Pete Rose, my question today is this: Should the Cincinnati Reds, who a little over three years ago had a ceremony honoring Rose and retiring his jersey, rescind the honor?
-Check out the top sportsbooks
+A few years ago the Philadelphia Phillies canceled their previously planned “Wall of Fame” ceremony for Pete Rose; my question today is this: Should the Cincinnati Reds, who a little over three years ago had a ceremony honoring Rose and retiring his jersey, rescind the honor?

 I know Pete Rose fans in the past have defended Rose no matter what he’s done, but there must be a breaking point.
 With the newest allegations about sex with underage girls brought to light, even the most devoted fans should have reached that point.
 I don’t see how a decent human being could still support this criminal.